christo/kick-assembler-acbg/development.md

 * grammar: pseudo commands
 * preprocessor directives in macros
 * `.pseudopc` directive correctly handled
+* empty blocks are totally legit

 ## TODO:

 ### Parser Features
-* are empty blocks legal?
 * exactly what can go in macros and functions?
 * functions defined in macros
 * scopes for labels can have subscripts as per section 9.8 of manual @v5.16 e.g. `sta loop2[i].color+1`